Across Eternity: Book 4 - Cover

 “Point the wing at the tower and draw its fire.”

 They hoisted the heavy slab of metal atop two blocks of concrete, aiming the missile with its exposed components at the approaching tower.
 The soldiers scattered while shooting the alien craft with everything they had.
 Explosions and bursts of plasma erupted across its surface, but its armor was far more powerful than what the slades wore.
-Regardless, it returned the volley ten-fold, raining deadly artillery that leveled ruins and shredded bodies.
+It returned the volley ten-fold, raining deadly artillery that leveled ruins and shredded bodies.

-With his wrist computer, Noah fired the missile, producing a roaring jet of flame that propelled it across the sky.
+With his wrist computer, Noah fired the missile, producing a jet of flame that propelled it across the sky.
 The exploding soldiers managed to draw the tower’s full attention, and the missile struck the side.
 There was no flash of light or explosion, but a mechanical groan bellowed as the onboard mechanics fried, and the tower fell out of the sky.
 Unfortunately, it was falling right toward Noah.

 “Damn, this would earned me my promotion,” he muttered.